 Next, search your home for cracks and gaps in the following areas:

 - Cable and phone lines

 - Vents and fans

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Inspect exterior corners, making sure the materials match up perfectly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

 Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
 Experts can do a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
-Contact Neal Harris Service Experts Heating, Air Conditioning & Plumbing in Kansas City for a professional energy assessment at 816-787-0500.
+Contact Neal Harris Service Experts in Kansas City for a professional energy assessment at 816-787-0500.